vitovt/kahoot-export-current-question-chrome-extension/README.md

 - If nothing appears, ensure the Kahoot question is visible on the page, then click **Copy current question** again.
 - For open-ended questions, only the actual correct text is exported—score/count badges are ignored.

+## Important

+- The **Kahoot-export-current-question** Chrome extension is **not affiliated with, endorsed by, or associated with** Kahoot! or its services. *Kahoot!* and the *K!* logo are trademarks of **Kahoot!
+AS**.
+- This extension is **developed solely for educational purposes**.
+Its primary goal is to help users review and relearn test questions in order to improve learning outcomes.
+The author assumes **no responsibility for copyright or other legal violations** resulting from its use.